 Union Oil Company of California purchased Pure Oil in 1965.
 Shortly after acquisition by Union Oil, Pure Oil's Refining & Marketing operations became the Pure Oil Division of Union Oil Company of California with the Pure Oil name continuing in full force.
 By 1970, the Pure Oil brand was phased out, and remaining service stations and auto/truck stops were rebranded as Union 76.
 The Pure Oil Division was merged with Union Oil's west coast Refining & Marketing division to become the Union 76 division.

 After 1970, the Pure Oil name was retained as a registered trademark, while the Firebird brand name was retained and used primarily for motor oils and lubricants that were not extensively marketed toward consumers.

-Union Oil’s first major international development was the Heather field, in the UK sector of the North Sea.
+Another one of Union Oil’s first major international developments was the Heather field, in the UK sector of the North Sea.
 After several years of platform design, fabrication and installation, the field went on production in 1978.